raharrison/ryanharrison.co.uk/_posts/2013-09-22-c-re-throwing-exceptions.md

 This is pretty self-explanatory.
 We have a method that runs another method and catches any exceptions it may throw (in this case one will be thrown every time).
 In the catch block we examine the exception, perhaps do some logging and re-throw the exception for the caller to handle.
 Finally in Main the re-thrown exception is caught again and the stack trace is examined.

-At first look there is nothing wrong with this code, it’s all pretty commonplace, nothing much to see here.
+At first look there is nothing wrong with this code, it's all pretty commonplace, nothing much to see here.
 However this is the output that we get:

 {% highlight text %}
 Trying to run DoSomething()